orange-cloudfoundry/osb-cmdb/README.md

 * 05 is typically used by paas-templates smoke tests.
 05 would be emptied at each test execution.
 * 06 may be used by the embedded CF instance to consume brokered services

-Osb-cmdb provides smoke tests in the paas-templates repo that use CF as an OSB client to send OSB API calls to osb-cmdb.
+Osb-cmdb provides smoke tests in the [paas-templates repo](https://github.com/orange-cloudfoundry/paas-templates/blob/manual-drop/ops-depls/cf-apps-deployments/osb-cmdb-broker/README.md) that uses CF as an OSB client to send OSB API calls to osb-cmdb.

-Following consumption of brokered services by smoke tests, spaces/service instances and service keys are dynamically created as described into [Functional overview](#functional-overview)
+Following consumption of brokered services by smoke tests, Osb-cmdb have dynamically created spaces/service instances and service keys as described into [Functional overview](#functional-overview)

 ```
 01    ├── osb-cmdb-backend-services-org-client-0